jpvanoosten/LearningDirectX12/Tools/cmake-3.13.3-win64-x64/share/cmake-3.13/Help/command/try_compile.rst

 Their values are used to set the corresponding target properties in the generated project (unless overridden by an explicit option).

+For the :generator:`Green Hills MULTI` generator the GHS toolset and target system customization cache variables are also propagated into the test project.